scotty007/ratdeck/README.md

   target_port = 4242
 ```

-Note: WiFi bridging methods and interfaces will be revamped with Ratspeak client release, therefore, it's unlikely AP mode works at all currently.
+Note: WiFi bridging methods and interfaces will be revamped with Ratspeak's client release, therefore, it's unlikely AP mode works at all currently.

 ## Docs